What are the Biggest Challenges of Online Education Today?

 - Acceptance by Teachers

-- Role of Technological Advancements in Changing Online Education
+- Role of Technological Advancements in Solving These Challenges

 - Conclusion

-What are the Top 10 Key Challenges of eLearning and How to Overcome Them?
+Top 10 Key Challenges of Online Education and How to Overcome Them

 1. Lack of Motivation in Students

-It was thought that online learning would be the new interactive and immersive method to teach the new generation of students.
-However, the results speak on the contrary.
-Endless oceans of texts, quizzes, frequent learning assignments, and MCQs have led to students losing motivation to keep revisiting the learning portal.
+It was once thought that online learning would inherently be the new interactive and immersive method to teach the new generation of students.
+However, reality has proven more nuanced.
+Endless oceans of texts, quizzes, frequent learning assignments, and multiple-choice questions have sometimes led to students losing motivation to keep revisiting the learning portal.

 How to Solve?

-- Use visuals to make lessons more engaging.
+- Use Rich Media: Use visuals to make lessons more engaging.
 Incorporate videos, animations, and other visuals to keep students motivated.
+Video-based learning allows students to pause, rewind, and absorb information at their own pace.

 2. Infrastructural Problems Faced by Students in Online Classes

 Though online learning doesn’t require huge buildings, big classrooms, chairs, tables, blackboards, or chalk, it doesn’t mean there are no infrastructural requirements.
-The need for a computer, adequate software, constant electricity, and high-bandwidth internet is quite a big demand.
+The need for a computer, adequate software, constant electricity, and high-bandwidth internet is a significant demand.

-There is a 63% shortage of schools or school districts budgeting for buying the most fundamental educational technology.
-45% of students report that the Wi-Fi speed available is inadequate for digital support learning systems, further requiring better infrastructure to optimize the online learning process.
+There remains a shortage of schools or school districts budgeting adequately for fundamental educational technology.
+Many students report that the Wi-Fi speed available is inadequate for digital support learning systems, further requiring better infrastructure to optimize the online learning process.

-In most developed nations, this infrastructure is available to the public through public libraries if they cannot personally afford it.
-However, for developing countries such as India, Pakistan, Bangladesh, and many others, this quality of infrastructure is only available to a select few percent of the population, further compounding the problems faced by students in online classes.
+In most developed nations, this infrastructure is available to the public through libraries if they cannot personally afford it.
+However, for developing countries, this quality of infrastructure is often only available to a select few, further compounding the problems with online learning.

 How to Solve?